 Arizona personal injury law divides damages into two main categories: economic damages and non-economic damages.

-Suppose you’ve been injured in an accident.
-In that case, you will undoubtedly receive a torrent of medical bills, miss time from work, and have to pay for various other expenses like medication, follow-up appointments, transportation, etc. These are referred to as economic damages.
-Anything that you can assign a monetary value to would qualify under this category.
+If you’re injured in a car accident, you could face a torrent of medical bills, miss time from work, and have to pay for other expenses like medication, follow-up appointments, and transportation.
+These are referred to as economic damages.
+Anything you can assign a monetary value to would qualify under this category.

-Noneconomic damages are also often referred to as pain and suffering.
-These damages include things like physical pain, loss of your physical capacity, emotional trauma, etc. In the case of wrongful death, they can also include loss of companionship.
-A personal injury law firm like Wattel & York Accident Injury & Attorneys can review the intangible costs of your accident and determine the appropriate amount of compensation that you’re entitled to.
+Non-economic damages are often referred to as pain and suffering.
+These damages include physical pain, loss of physical capacity, and emotional distress.
+In the case of wrongful death, they can also include loss of companionship or mentorship.
+A personal injury law firm like Wattel & York Accident Injury Attorneys can review the intangible costs of your accident and determine the appropriate amount of compensation that you’re entitled to.

-Arizona does allow punitive damages under the law, but they are rare in most personal injury cases.
-The plaintiff must demonstrate that the defendant’s actions were purposeful and intended to cause harm.
+Arizona does allow punitive damages under the law, but they are rare in most car accident personal injury cases.
+To recover punitive damages, the defendant’s actions must have been especially negligent, reckless, or purposeful..

 Damage Caps in AZ

 Under Article 2 Section 31 of the Arizona state constitution, no law caps what damages you can recover for your injuries.
 There are case law guidelines that dictate the damages you would likely receive in court.
 All economic damages have to be backed by an expenditure (i.e., medical bills, car repair bills, etc.) or a reliable estimate.
 Non-economic damages are more difficult to assess, but an experienced personal injury attorney will know what past cases have yielded for similar items.

 Statute of Limitations Under Arizona Law